Air Source Heat Pumps

 Outdoor Air Source Heat Pump

 The refrigeration cycle takes place inside the outdoor heat pump unit with a hot water flow and return into and from the building via insulated pipes delivering heating via a wet system and domestic hot water.
-There is also a fully integrated air source heat pump which is designed to be located indoors.
+There is also a fully integrated air source heat pump which is designed to be an indoor unit.
 Outdoor air is collected via a large duct through an external wall.

 Split System Air Source Heat Pump